Product

 baremetrics cancellation reason form

-Once you start gathering responses, you’ll be able to see exactly which cancellation reasons are resulting in the most MRR loss.
+Once you start gathering responses, you’ll be able to see exactly which cancellation reasons result in the most MRR loss.

 compare cancellation reasons